 Here are just a few of the benefits you can expect from this tool.

-• Learn how the Arctic affects global climate risks
+• Learn how the Arctic and Antarctica affect global climate risks

-• Monitor the changing state of the Arctic through indicators, alerts, and data visualizations
+• Monitor the changing state of the poles with indicators, alerts, and data visualisations

 • View effects on extreme weather, supply chains, food and water security, sea level rise, and heat stress

-• Understand how the Arctic affects climate vulnerable countries
+• Understand how the poles affect climate vulnerable countries

 • Learn how the Arctic affects the success of UN sustainable development goals

-• Understand how the Arctic affects business, from supply chain disruptions to labor productivity loss and infrastructure risks
+• Understand how changing polar regions affect business, from supply chain disruptions to labor productivity loss and infrastructure risks

-• Access communication and media toolkits and assets to make sense of Arctic science
+• Access communication and media toolkits and assets to make sense of polar science

-• Curate the latest regional and global solutions to mitigate the effects of Arctic change
+• Curate the latest regional and global solutions to mitigate the effects of polar change

 Coming Soon